 Cape fur seals, sharks, kelp gulls, sacred ibises, mongooses, genets, leopards, and even feral cats and dogs prey on African penguins and their eggs.

-Natural threats of the African penguin include competition with Cape fur seals (Arctocephalus pusillus.)
+Natural threats of the African penguin include competition with Afro-Australian fur seals (Arctocephalus pusillus.)
 The seals compete with penguins for food, displace them from breeding sites and impose significant mortality at some colonies.

 Feral cats and dogs are also present along the coastlines and mainlands of Southern African and have posed a problem with some African penguin colonies.